caltechlibrary/distillery/README.md

 A GitHub Actions script runs after the addition of the Markdown file that will:

-- generate an HTML document that incorporates the metadata and the Markdown content
+- generate HTML and PDF documents that incorporate the metadata and the Markdown content
-- commit the new HTML file to the repository
+- commit the new generated files to the repository

 With the `--publish` parameter, this script will:

 - clone the latest versions of the generated HTML files along with any assets
 - sync any updates with an AWS S3 bucket to be accessible on the web

+### Remote Connection to WORK Server

-After setting it up, the WORK server has a service listening for connections that trigger the processing based on the form submission on the WEB server.
+The WORK server needs a service listening for [RPyC](https://rpyc.readthedocs.io/) connections to trigger the processing.
+See `example-oralhistories.service` for a starting point with `systemd`.

 The oral histories component does not rely on the `alchemist.py` script nor a cron job to initiate processing.

+### GitHub Actions

+The [Generate Files](https://github.com/caltechlibrary/distillery/blob/main/oralhistories/generate.yml) workflow commits HTML and PDF versions of transcripts to the oralhistories repository for any new or modified Markdown files.

+The [Regenerate Files](https://github.com/caltechlibrary/distillery/blob/main/oralhistories/regenerate.yml) workflow allows regeneration of HTML and PDF transcripts without corresponding modification of Markdown files.
+This can be useful if a template changes, for example.
+The workflow requires a transcript identifier to be entered before it can be run.
+A repository secret named `TOKEN` consisting of a personal access token for an authorized account must also be set.